prajwal-sarode/prajwal-sarode/README.md

 - 👋 Hi, I’m @prajwal-sarode
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Web Developement, Data Analysis.
-- 🌱 I’m currently learning Skills to make Creative Dashboards
+- 🌱 I like to code things from scratch, and enjoy bringing ideas to life in the browser.
-- 💞️ I’m looking to collaborate on Analyst Role
+- 💞️ I’m looking to collaborate on Analyst Role.
+- 👀 I value simple content structure, clean design patterns, and thoughtful interactions..
 📫 Connect me through Linkedln https://www.linkedin.com/in/prajwalsarode/